opnfv/barometer/docs/release/userguide/feature.userguide.rst

   and free hugepages on a platform as well as what is available in terms of hugepages per socket.

-* *RDT plugin*: A read plugin that provides the last level cache utilitzation and memory bandwidth utilization

 * *Open vSwitch events Plugin*: A read plugin that retrieves events from OVS.

+* *Open vSwitch stats Plugin*: A read plugin that retrieve flow and interface stats from OVS.

 * *mcelog plugin*: A read plugin that uses mcelog client protocol to check for memory Machine Check Exceptions and sends the stats for reported exceptions

+* *RDT plugin*: A read plugin that provides the last level cache utilitzation and memory bandwidth utilization

 All the plugins above are available on the collectd master, except for the ceilometer plugin as it's a python based plugin and only C plugins are accepted by the collectd community.
 The ceilometer plugin lives in the OpenStack repositories.

-Other plugins under development or existing as a pull request into collectd master:
+Other plugins existing as a pull request into collectd master:

-* *dpdkevents*:  A read plugin that retrieves DPDK link status and DPDK forwarding cores liveliness status (DPDK Keep Alive).

-* *Open vSwitch stats Plugin*: A read plugin that retrieve flow and interface stats from OVS.

 * *SNMP Agent*: A write plugin that will act as a AgentX subagent that receives and handles queries from SNMP master agent and returns the data collected